purelb/purelb/website/content/how_it_works/multipelbcontrollers/_index.md

 PureLB supports loadBalancerClass and will ignore services that have a spec.loadBalancer class that is not _purelb.io/purelb_

-The default installation of PureLB assumes it is the only Service LoadBalancer therefore services with no spec.loadBalancerClass will be allocated addresses by PureLB from the default Service Group.
+The default installation of PureLB assumes it is the only Service LoadBalancer therefore services with no spec.loadBalancerClass will be allocated addresses by PureLB from the default ServiceGroup.

 ### Configuring PureLB as Default LoadBalancer